inrupt/solid-common-vocab-js/README.md

   rdfs:comment "Full description of my Person class..."@en .
 ```

-We could represent this as a LIT Vocab Term in Javascript like so:
+We could represent this as a LIT Vocab Term in JavaScript like so:
 ```javascript
 const {LitVocabTermBase} = require('@inrupt/lit-vocab-term-base')
 // Any other implementation of the RDFJS interfaces would also be appropriate.